 Create flashcards or write down Summer Vocabulary on paper.

 Have four students each hold up a flashcard at the front of the class, flash and then hide their card.
 The teacher calls out one of the words and the children have to remember where the word is and line up in front of the child holding that flashcard.
 Children have great fun trying to remember, jumping from one line to the next, following their friends, and excitedly waiting for the card to be revealed.
 In a second round, it’s fun to add a challenge and get the children holding flashcards to change places, and then repeat the activity with the whole class”.

 Once they are in their lines, you can ask random students to use the word in a sentence.
 That gets them all to think of possible sentences to use if asked.

 There are many activities that can be played by using a blindfold.
 Any scarf or sleep mask will do.

 One such activity is by the touch or taste challenge.
 Get different summer-related items like a snorkel, tube, sunscreen, beachball ect.
 A student puts on a blindfold and you give them different items to touch and identify.

-You can then let them use the items in a role play or write a story, whatever you feel like you want to do.
+You can then let them use the items in a role-play or write a story, whatever you feel like you want to do.

 Another fun blindfold activity for question practice is to have everyone stand in a circle with one student in the center wearing the blindfold.
 Spin him/her around a few times and have him ask the nearest student a question.
 When the student answers, the blindfolded student must guess who it is.
-Let students think and write down some ideas for questions before starting.
+Let students think and write some ideas for questions before starting.
 You can let students change once they guess the correct person.

 Travel is another common activity that takes place during the summer months.
 A fun activity is to help your students plan real or virtual summer vacations.
 They create a personal itinerary and discuss or write about their plans.
-I added a list of Travel Questions that students can ask each other in the worksheet file which you can get from free once you join the Etacude email list.
+I added a list of Travel Questions that students can ask each other in the worksheet file which you can get for free once you join the Etacude email list.